whichwit/whichwit/wow/ptr/README.md

 **Import addon settings:** While only a handful of addons support static import/export - Grid2, WA, Clique, to name a few - most popular addons are based on ACE and support profile import.
 With addon settings copied to *ptr*, we can now copy/use *live* profiles.

 Log back into the game on the new character.
-You will probably get a bunch initial set up or error messages (another reason to start small).
+You will probably get a bunch initial set up or error messages (another reason to start small), ignore them.
 For each of the ACE-based addons you should be able to go to the **Profile** section and import *live* profiles, usually named as `<character>-<realm>` pairs.
 Do this for all addons.

-**Action/Binding/Macros**: It is recommended to use `myslot` addon to handle this instead of manual migration.
+**Action/Binding/Macros**: It is recommended to use the addon [myslot](https://www.curseforge.com/wow/addons/myslot) to handle this instead of manual migration.
 The addon re-create the macros and re-apply action/binding to the new *ptr* character, instead of relying on the client matching correctly to a setting file.

 - Install `myslot` addon in both *live* and *ptr* environments.
 - Log onto *live*.
 Type `/myslot` in chat to open the addon window.
 Click `Export` and copy the whole string.
 - Log onto *ptr*.
-Type `/myselt` in chat to open the addon window.
+Type `/myslot` in chat to open the addon window.
 Paste the whoe export string.
 Click `Import` to re-create the macros and apply action mapping/key binding.
 - **PRO TIP:** If you save the export string in-game on *live* before copying the addon settings, you can simply import the string in-game on the *ptr*!

-### Additional considerations
+### Extras

-- Once set up, re-creating the character will retain addon settings but not action mapping nor key binding.
+- Once set up, re-creating a character on the PTR with the same name will retain addon profile settings for that name but will not retain action mapping nor key binding.
 Using `myslot` is a quick way to re-apply them.
 - Account macros are better than character macros:
   - not limited to 18 slots per character
   - single file to modify
+- My Grid2 [profile](https://raw.githubusercontent.com/whichwit/whichwit/main/wow/export/grid2.txt) (Priest/Druid oriented) to set up healer raid frame quickly.